 Looking for protection

-The world is facing its worst refugee crisis since the Second World War.
-All records were broken in 2014.
-Internal violence, international conflicts and persecution forced nearly 14 million people to leave their homes.
-Of those, 11 million became new, internally displaced persons, and 3 million became new refugees.
-The overall total at the end of 2015 exceeded 65 million people.
+We are facing the largest exodus ever known in the history of humanity.
+All records were broken in 2017.
+Internal violence, international conflicts and persecution forced over 16 million people to abandon their homes.
+Of those, 11.8 million became new internally displaced persons and 4.4 million became new refugees.
+The total count at the end of 2017 was 68.5 million people.

 Role of the European Union

 Even though the number of people forcibly displaced continues to grow every day in the world, the European Union has opted to strengthen its controls and assign the task of managing its borders to neighbouring countries.
 The barriers and obstacles that refugees are being met with have been causing a change in the routes they use to attempt to reach a safe country, resulting in increasingly perilous risks.

 They are the defenceless people seeking protection who have died in the Mediterranean sea.